duckdb/duckdb-web/docs/sql/query_syntax/select.md

 SELECT min(COLUMNS(*)) FROM addresses;
 ```

-To select columns with spaces or special characters, use double quotes:
+To select columns with spaces or special characters, use double quotes (`"`):

 ```sql
 SELECT "Some Column Name" FROM tbl;